Messages (Apple): Praise

 As a headlining feature in iOS 5, Messages was widely reviewed and was met with fairly positive reviews.

 Dante Cesa from Engadget, in his review, praised the "brilliance" in Apple's execution of Messages.
 He complimented the way Messages did not change the earlier SMS UI and would automatically convert an SMS/MMS to iMessage if the recipient was registered; and from iMessage to SMS/MMS if they stopped using the service.
 Dan Moren from Macworld was also in praise of Apple execution saying that "...there's no having to explain to your less technically savvy friends how they can send you a free message instead of an SMS; it's all done automatically."
 This feature was widely praised.

 AnandTech praised Apple's technical achievements with Messages, particularly with iMessage.
 They noted that doing away with SMS's character limits (140 or 160) helped eliminate messages being sent and received split up into two or more messages.
 In their tests they found that Apple actually prioritized using cellular networks to send text messages as opposed to WiFi networks in spite of possibly incurring data costs.
 They claimed that data usage with text based iMessage was small enough to ignore especially when it is considered that cellular networks are more secure than WiFi (protected or not).
 With picture or video messages, Apple prioritized WiFi given the much higher data consumption as compared to text.

 Criticism

 Most of the criticism for Messages relates to iMessage.
 Before the release of iOS 6 and OS X Mountain Lion (10.8.2), the inability to receive iMessages sent to iPhone phone numbers on the iPad, iPod touch, and Mac was criticized.
 This feature was addressed in iOS 6 for iPhones, iPads and iPod touches and OS X 10.8.2 for Macs.

 Messages also came under fire due to multiple cases of Apple's iCloud service going down.
 Messages relies on iCloud to send and receive iMessages.

+Apple famously refused to adopt the RCS texting standard within Messages.
+In 2022, an iPhone user during an event asked Tim Cook if there were any plans to adopt RCS within the Messages app and iPhone.
+Cook explained that the majority of iPhone users simply were not expressing interest in RCS coming to iPhone and Messages.
+The person then followed that question up, explaining that their mother uses an Android phone whilst they use an iPhone, to which Cook jokingly replied "Buy your mom an iPhone" to massive controversy.
+This dialog and quote was later referenced in an anti-trust lawsuit against Apple Inc. filed by the United States Department of Justice.
+Google ran an advertising campaign known as "Get The Message", pressuring Apple to implement RCS within iOS.
+It encouraged social networking users to share the hashtag "#GetTheMessage" with a link to the Get The Message homepage with information about RCS.
+Several Android OEMs joined the campaign and created their own advertisements, such as Samsung.
+RCS later came to Messages in iOS 18.